dunfermlinewest/dunfermlinewest.github.io/online.md

 ---

 <div class="col-lg-12 text-normal">
 <p class='bg-info'>You are at the right place to gather with us.
-This page will be updated each event to provide the order and service and guidance for our upcoming gatherings.</p>
+This page will be updated each event to provide the order of service and guidance for our upcoming gatherings.</p>

 ## Sunday 22nd March